HadoukenIO/js-adapter/tutorials/Channel.create.md

 The caller can also set an onConnection and/or onDisconnection listener that will execute on any new channel connection/disconnection attempt from a channel client.
 To reject a connection, simply throw an error in the onConnection listener.
 The default behavior is to accept all new connections.

 A map of client connections is updated automatically on client connection and disconnection and saved in the [read-only] `connections` property on the channelProvider bus.
 The channel will exist until the provider destroys it or disconnects by closing or destroying the context (navigating or reloading).
 To setup a channel as a channelProvider, call `Channel.create` with a unique channel name.
-A map of client connections is updated automatically on client connection and disconnection.Create to a channel.
+A map of client connections is updated automatically on client connection and disconnection.

 ### Example
 ```js